-All local government recipients (i.e., CDBG, CDBG-R, NSP1, EIP, and RD grantees) must complete a separate Section 3 Report for each grant award over \$200,000 that was under construction during the reporting period.
-The report should capture all Section 3 hiring done by local governments and their contractors, if any, during the reporting period.
+All local government recipients (i.e., CDBG, CDBG-R, CDBG-DR, NSP1, NSP 3, EIP, ITAD, and RD grantees) must complete a separate Section 3 Report for each grant award over \$200,000 that was under construction during the reporting period.
+The report should capture all Section 3 contracting and hiring done by local governments and their contractors, if any, during the reporting period.
 The reporting period is from July 1 of each year to June 30 of the following year.

-In addition, if the local government has entered into any contracts exceeding \$100,000 using CDBG funds, the Section 3 Report must capture all Section 3 hiring done by the contractor, if any, during the reporting period.
+In addition, if the local government has entered into any contracts exceeding \$100,000 using CDBG funds, the Section 3 Report must capture all Section 3 contracting and hiring done by the contractor, if any, during the reporting period.
 If a subcontractor has been awarded subcontracts exceeding \$100,000, then the subcontractor information is also required.